onzfonz/comp227/src/content/3/en/part3d.md

 #### 3.21 Deploying the database backend to production

-Generate a new "full stack" version of the application by creating a new production build of the frontend, and copying it to the backend repository.
+Generate a new "comp227" version of the application by creating a new production build of the frontend, and copying it to the backend repository.
 Verify that everything works locally by using the entire application from the address <http://localhost:3001/>.

 Push the latest version to Heroku and verify that everything works there as well.